 It is felt by our Chamber that because of deemed income provision introduced under Sec.
-56(2) of the Act, middle class tax payers would be hardly hit much because of the fact that the market value normally rise after agreement to purchase a flat is executed and during the construction period of 3 years and the conveyance deed is registered on the basis of market value on registration date and not on the date of agreement to purchase.
-Under these circumstances all the flat purchasers would be liable to pay tax due to the said tax proposal.
+56(2) of the Act, middle class tax payers would be hardly hit much because of the fact that the market value normally rise after agreement to purchase a flat is executed and during the construction period of 2-3 years and the conveyance deed is registered on the basis of market value on registration date and not on the date of agreement to purchase.
+Under these circumstances all the flat purchasers would be liable to pay tax on artificial deemed income due to the said tax proposal.
 We are sure that this is no the intention of Government.
+This anomaly must be removed.

-Definition of the term relative should be taken from the definition of the same term under the Companies Act provided in Section 6 of the Companies Act schedule IA.
+Definition of the term relative should be enlarged and words should be taken from the definition of the same term under the Companies Act provided in Section 6 of the Companies Act schedule IA.

-18. SECTION 72
+19. SECTION 72